Easy classics to read for beginners.

 6. 1984 by George Orwell

-Finally, a break from memories of middle school and high school past.
-Actually, I didn’t read 1984 until I was cooped up at my parents’ house during the COVID-19 pandemic—and I read it all in one sitting.
+I didn’t read 1984 until I was cooped up at my parents’ house during the COVID-19 pandemic—and I read it all in one sitting.
 (Gotta love Orwell for his succinct, easy-read classics.)

-If you’re still a fan of the dystopian trend that had us all in a chokehold in the 2010s, then 1984 should be your first pick among these easy classic novels.
+Still a fan of the dystopian trend that had us all in a chokehold in the 2010s, then 1984 should be your first pick among these easy classic novels.
 In just over 300 suspenseful pages, Orwell details a futuristic totalitarian society and protagonist Winston Smith who struggles to rebel against the machine.

-I won’t say that this one is necessarily an escape from reality, but if you’re feeling philosophical and want some food for thought on politics, surveillance, and censorship, this is the one of the best classics (easy or not) to turn to.
+If you’re feeling philosophical and want some food for thought on politics, surveillance, and censorship, this is the one of the best classics (easy or not) to turn to.

 7. Death of a Salesman by Arthur Miller